 Step 2: Get some perspective

 Realize that the customers’ insult is not about you at all.
 You don’t know this person, and they don’t know you.
 You simply represent a company that your customer is currently frustrated or unhappy with.
-You are simply the main point of contact and the insult, no matter how rude, is not truly personal.
+You are the main point of contact and the insult, no matter how rude, is not truly personal.

 Step 3: Always work toward diffusion